Probiotics

 THIS PAGE IS NOT INTENDED FOR THE PURPOSE OF PROVIDING MEDICAL ADVICE.

 This page is for information purposes only.
-This booklet does not provide specific medical advice and is not a substitute for professional medical advice, diagnosis or treatment.
-Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read in this booklet.
-Reliance on any information in this booklet is at your sole risk, and neither Clorox nor Rexall is responsible or liable for any information, products or resources that you obtain through this booklet.
+This page does not provide specific medical advice and is not a substitute for professional medical advice, diagnosis or treatment.
+Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read in this page.
+Reliance on any information in this page is at your sole risk, and neither Clorox nor Rexall is responsible or liable for any information, products or resources that you obtain through this booklet.